 Neonatal Cerebellar Cortical Degeneration (NCCD)

 Neonatal Cerebellar Cortical Degeneration (NCCD) is a neurological disease that affects a dog's balance and coordination.
 The disease damages cells in the cerebellum, the region of the brain that regulates movement.
-Damage to the cerebellum interferes with a dog's equilibrium, resulting in abnormal movements and a lack of coordination.
+Damage to the cerebellum interferes with a dog's equilibrium.
+This results in abnormal movements and a lack of coordination.

 NCCD is a progressive, degenerative disease.
-Affected dogs appear normal at birth, but begin to develop signs of the disease within a few weeks.
-These initial symptoms may include staggering, wide stance and general lack of coordination.
+Dogs with NCCD appear normal at birth, but begin to develop signs of the disease within a few weeks.
+These initial symptoms may include a staggering gait, wide stance, and general lack of coordination.
 Progression of the disease may lead to body tremors and seizure-like episodes.
 The affected dog may no longer be able to move or eat, and will need to be euthanized.
 There is unfortunately no cure for this disease.